 Testaccio has a rich history of classic Roman cuisine.
 This district has been at the center of Rome’s food trade since the dawn of the ancient Roman Empire when large jars, or “amphorae”, brimming with wine or olive oil made their way up the River Tiber, sourced from across the Mediterranean to be offloaded onto Testaccio’s banks.

-Cuisine still takes center stage in this traditional Roman district.
-The eclectic food market that turns Testaccio into one of the most interesting and lively areas of Rome.
-Distinct from other neighborhoods in the meaty food Testaccio serves up, this district of the Eternal City is a unique combination of the ancient traditions and modern twists.
+Cuisine takes center stage throughout this traditional Roman district.
+Testaccio’s eclectic food market that transforms the neighborhood into one of the most interesting and lively of Rome, forming a unique combination of the ancient traditions and modern twists.

 A walking Testaccio Food Tour will give you the chance to feel like a local, as you taste classical Roman food and witness the avant-garde food trends developing in the city.
-But as well as world-class cuisine, Testaccio also serves up some incredible culture.
+But as well as world-class cuisine, this neighborhood also serves up some incredible culture.

 Click on the History below and let’s explore Testaccio together.